-ELECTRICAL AND COMPUTER ENGINEERING 3-0-3 Special topics in electrical and computer engineering as suggested by members of the faculty or cadets.
+Special topics in electrical and computer engineering as suggested by members of the faculty or cadets.
 Subject and content announced before the semester begins.
 Topics will be determined upon adequate student interest.
-Prerequisite: Permission of the Instructor.
+Prerequisite(s): Permission of the Instructor.

-EE 491-496.
-UNDERGRADUATE RESEARCH IN ECE
+EE 491 - Undergraduate Research in ECE